-The Chevrolet Orland has quite a stylish interior design that is constructed with wavelike angled trims, and makes the interior design a refreshing yet spacious way to comfortably enjoy long drives.
-A comfortable dual seat frontal design is what gives the car that extra foot space at the front.
+The Chevrolet Orland has a very stylish interior that is made up of angled trims that look like waves.
+This makes the interior feel fresh and roomy, perfect for long drives.
+A comfortable dual-seat frontal design is what gives the car that extra foot space at the front.

 How Practical is this Chevrolet?